mhr/AC215_CS-CrimsonChat/README.md

   For their encouragement, collaboration, and feedback.

 - **MyMind**:
-  For inspiring the **design and user experience** of our application
+  For inspiring the **design and user experience** of our application.